 So your first step is to think about your ideal listener.
 In marketing this person is referred to as your avatar or persona.
 Fix this person your mind; their likes, dislikes, preferences, problems, needs, etc.

 When someone asks us how to get podcast sponsors, this is the first piece of advice we give because it’s that important.
 If you don’t know who listens to your podcast, you’ll probably end up with sponsors they hate.

-It may help to write down a description of this person somewhere.
-Keep it close so you can add to it over time as you learn more.
+Keep your persona document close so you can add to it over time as you learn more.
 It will also help you craft podcast episodes.